If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 Cubital tunnel syndrome is characterized

 by numbness and/or tingling in the small and ring fingers of your hand, usually with elbow flexion.
 It is frequent at night and likely associated with elbow position while sleeping.
 Other common causes include talking on the phone, driving, and reading.
-It can be separated from carpal tunnel syndrome by location in the hand -ring/small fingers vs thumb/index/middle fingers for carpal tunnel.
+Other causes can include a pinched nerve in the neck(radiculopathy) and thoracic outlet syndrome, but these are less common.

 Site Map